-Identifying this conglomerate of unpleasantry as the body’s unified reaction to life catastrophe might sound simple and obvious; but it’s not.
-We offer in Chapter 2 of our book detailed explanations of these symptoms as well as a discussion of their causes.
+Identifying this conglomerate of unpleasantry as the body’s unified reaction to a life catastrophe might sound simple and obvious, but it’s not.
+In Chapter 2, we offer detailed explanations of these symptoms, as well as a discussion of their causes.

 We also suggest “Music Therapy” to help recognize the place of these reactions in a life interrupted.
 Here is our playlist for Chapter 2: Symptoms of PTSD: Stress Control in Hyperdrive.

 Family conflict and an abusive childhood lead to trust issues in adult life.
 Any trauma reaction in adulthood is made all the worse due to trauma in childhood.
 Both harmful constellations must be dealt with.

 2. “One Left in the Chamber,” Corb Lund